gaeulbyul/non-webkit/README.md

 List of open-source web browers which does NOT based on Webkit/Chromium(blink)

-**Note: Some browsers may use old-version engine that might be vulnable**
+**Note: Some browsers may use old-version engine that might be vulnerable**

 (🔓: non-HTTPS link)